huhrichard/DEEP_extraction/README.md

     pydotplus==2.0.2
     argparse==1.1

-In addition to generate the figure used in our paper, the following R library have to be installed in R:
+In addition to generate the figure used in our paper, the following R packages are required:

     sas7bdat=0.5
     metaviz=0.3.1